What is Kava Root?

 Do not take kava kava while pregnant or breastfeeding without consulting a qualified herbalist or healthcare professional.

-Enjoy the Benefits of Kava Kava
+How to enjoy the Benefits of Kava Kava

 Whether you've heard good or bad things about kava kava, the truth of the matter is that it can be a very beneficial herb for calming stress and anxious feelings when used with the proper precautions.